cysun/PeerReviewCombinator/README.md

 - `RosterFile` - The class roster.
 This can be downloaded from Canvas using the Export Grade Book function.
 The exported file is actually a CSV file - it needs to converted into a proper Excel file with a couple of rows removed ("points possible" and "Test Student").
-We need this file to get the campus ids of the students.
+We need this file to get the Canvas ids of the students.
 - `InputFolder` - This is where the downloaded spreadsheets are.
 - `OutpuFile` - The combined spreadsheet.
 - `ExpectedColumns` - The expected columns in the spreadsheets.